-Researchers show how cells' DNA repair machinery can destroy virusesJanuary 21st, 2013 in Medical research /
+Researchers show how cells' DNA repair machinery can destroy virusesJanuary 21, 2013 in Medicine & Health / Medical research

 A team of researchers based at Johns Hopkins has decoded a system that makes certain types of immune cells impervious to HIV infection.
 The system's two vital components are high levels of a molecule that becomes embedded in viral DNA like a code written in invisible ink, and an enzyme that, when it reads the code, switches from repairing the DNA to chopping it up into unusable pieces.
 The researchers, who report the find in the Jan.
 21 early edition of the Proceedings of the National Academy of Sciences, say the discovery points toward a new approach to eradicating HIV from the body.